Best Mattress for Spinal Stenosis

 What Customers Say

 On WinkBeds’ website, you can filter out the comments based on specific performance categories.
-If you have spinal stenosis, we recommend looking at what other sleepers have to say about pain relief.
+If you have spinal stenosis, I recommend looking at what other sleepers have to say about pain relief.
 Many of them praise the WinkBed for how much it helped with their back pain.

 Pros of the WinkBed Mattress